SunnyDeng/azure-content-dede/articles/machine-learning-sample-credit-risk-prediction.md

 ##Scoring Experiment

 The purpose of the sample scoring experiment is to set up a REST API web service that will score test examples.
-The trained model in this experiment (â€œCredit Risk modelâ€) was created from the training experiment by right-clicking the Train Model module and selecting **Save as Trained Model**.
+The trained model in this experiment (“Credit Risk model”) was created from the training experiment by right-clicking the Train Model module and selecting **Save as Trained Model**.
 In this scoring experiment we load test examples, normalize them, and perform scoring using this saved trained model.

 After running this experiment and verifying that it generates the right scores we prepare to publish it as a web service by defining the service input and output.
 We define the web service input as the input port to the **Transform Data By Scaling** module by right-clicking the port and selecting **Set as Publish Input**.
 The web service output is set to the output of the **Score Model** module by right-clicking the output of **Score Model** and selecting **Set as Publish Output**.